EnzoAndree/Tutorial-GM-CRG/README.md

 # A pipeline for the de novo assembly of paired-end Illumina reads using SPAdes
 -------------------------
-#### This pipeline takes 5 hours in a MacBook Air 1,3 GHz Intel Core i5 4 GB 1600 MHz DDR3 with reads of PUC64 and need ≈5 Gb in your hard drive
+#### This pipeline takes 7 hours in a MacBook Air 1,3 GHz Intel Core i5 4 GB 1600 MHz DDR3 and need ≈10 Gb in your hard drive

 This demo relies on four pieces of software, *SRA toolkit*, *PEAR*, *SPAdes* and *Prokka* so please remember to cite them if you end up publishing results obtained with these tools.